hansialice/hansialice.github.io/_pages/about.md

 I am an Assistant Professor in the [School of Earth and Ocean Sciences](https://www.uvic.ca/science/seos/index.php) at the [University of Victoria](https://www.uvic.ca) on beautiful [Vancouver Island](https://vancouverisland.travel) in the province of British Columbia.

 I research the physical climate system, particularly the myriad of interactions between atmosphere, ocean, and ice that give rise to the Earth's climate.
-I have a special interest in the ever-evolving climate of the polar regions.
+I am especially interested in the ever-evolving climate of the polar regions, both Antarctic and Arctic, as well as the large-scale transport of atmospheric water from equator to pole.

 I am looking for graduate students!
 If you enjoy physics and mathematics, and are interested in applying these to study of the Earth's climate system, I want to talk to you.
 Please get in touch.